Supporting and celebrating women in health

 The partnership between Genazzano Institute, The Sisterhood of St Vincent's and St Vincent’s Foundation was established to aim to:

-- Provide exceptional opportunities for students to develop knowledge and skill in areas of medicine and technology.
-Through engaging with the world class work and research of Australia’s first collaborative, hospital-based biomedical engineering research centre, ACMD.
-Along with gaining a Foundations in Philanthropy Microcredential
+- Provide exceptional opportunities for students to develop knowledge and skill in areas of medicine and technology, through engaging with the world class work and research of Australia’s first collaborative, hospital-based biomedical engineering research centre, ACMD.

 “There’s something magical about women coming together for the Sisterhood.
 The activation of two innate female powers – networking and nurturing - and the direct impact that it can have in creating awareness and funds for St Vincent’s Hospital, is something I’m very proud to be part of.”